duckbytes/amplify-build-status/README.md

 Sometimes the Amplify console doesn't automatically associate a backend with a new deployment.

 Amplify will successfully complete the new build, but it is necessary click `(Edit)` next to "Continuous deploys set up" and set it to the correct backend before the action can return the environment name and GraphQL endpoint.

+**only on V2.1**

+Sometimes the env name couldn't be retrieved when there were several environments.
+Fixed in 2.2.

 **only on V1**